MicrosoftDocs/azure-docs/articles/postgresql/flexible-server/concepts-monitoring.md

 #### Considerations for using enhanced metrics

 - Enhanced metrics that use the DatabaseName dimension have a *50-database* limit.
-- The limit is 10 databases for metrics that use the DatabaseName dimension.
+- On the *Burstable* SKU, the limit is 10 databases for metrics that use the DatabaseName dimension.
 - The DatabaseName dimension limit is applied on the object identifier (OID) column, which reflects the order of creation for the database.
 - The DatabaseName in the metrics dimension is *case insensitive*.
 The metrics for database names that are the same except for case (for example, *contoso_database* and *Contoso_database*) will be merged and might not show accurate data.